Jontsu/huffmanLZ/README.md

 # HuffmanLZW

-Datastructures and Algorithms project.
-Current implementation works with text strings.
+Datastructures and Algorithms project: implementation and comparison of Huffman and LZW compression algorithms

 ## Running the program